DOH-Sarasota named Health Department of the Year

 According to Sarasota County Administrator Jonathan Lewis, this recognition is part of the county’s ongoing commitment to providing world class service.

-According to DOH-Sarasota Administrator and Director for Sarasota County Health and Human Services Chuck Henry, the ongoing community collaborations have led to many positive outcomes for residents.
+According to Chuck Henry, DOH-Sarasota administrator and director of Sarasota County Health and Human Services, the ongoing community collaborations have led to many positive outcomes for residents.

 Three thriving community collaborations